Fundamentals Of Listening

-- Hearing ain’t listening – Unless a listener can replicate the above passage, he or she is merely hearing words.
-Communication can be easy - and Joyful - when we master the fundamentals of listening.
+- Hearing is not listening – Unless the listener can replicate the above passage, he or she is merely hearing words.
+Communication can be easy - and Joyful - when one truly masters the fundamentals of listening.

-- Listening is essential to learning – Learning is about understanding, not merely memory.
+- Listening is essential to learning – Learning is about comprehension, not merely memory.
 An individual must stretch their mind to understand.

-- Repetition is essential to learning – Rarely do we ‘get it’ the first time.
+- Repetition is essential to learning – Rarely do we ‘get it’ completely the first time round.
 Even the ‘simple’ stuff.

 Few people will object to questions being asked by a listener inspired by a genuine desire to learn what the speaker wishes to communicate.

-- Your ability to listen affects your relationships as well as your ability to learn – these two are also mutually inclusive.
-Everyone involved with an undeveloped listener is affected detrimentally.
+- Your capability to listen affects your relationships as well as your ability to learn – these two are also mutually inclusive.
+Every individual involved with an undeveloped listener, is affected detrimentally.
 The situation matters not.

-- To learn effectively when listening – as with reading – a sound vocabulary is not merely an advantage, it is essential.
+- To learn effectively whilst listening – a comprehensive vocabulary is not merely an advantage, it is essential.
 The power of words will never diminish.

 It is worth remembering that to assume makes an Ass out of U and Me.

 - Sometimes - quite often actually - Another person simply wants an empathetic ear to grasp and acknowledge their version of affairs.
-At these times an encouraging word, a nod, and gentle eye contact is all that is required.
+During these times, an encouraging word, a nod, and gentle eye contact is all that is required.
 Once they feel they have been understood, they will be more receptive to your version of affairs or opinions.
 Interruptions are unnecessary and counter-productive.

 Relationships always benefit from this type of listening, rapport